A car emergency kit is a must-have for every car owner. It helps ensure that you keep yourself and your family safe while on the road.

-Keep yourself and your family safe when you are on the road.
 This car emergency kit guide will tell you all the things you need to keep in your car.
-Although we are driving less and sheltering at home, many of us are still making trips to the grocery store and other essential services.
-Just in case of an emergency, it is a great time to make a car emergency kit and just leave it in your car.
+Even if you’re just making trips to the grocery store or doing other essential services, it’s important to be prepared.
+In case of an emergency, it’s a great time to make a car emergency kit.

 Navigate This Article

-- 2 Why You Need A Car Emergency Kit
+Items You Need In Your Car Emergency Kit

 There are lots of different versions of a car emergency kit that you can buy online.
 To save myself money, I decided to create my own.
-Here’s what I include in my car emergency kit.
+If you don’t have time to set it up yourself, you can get what you need by clicking the links I provided to view each item.
+Here’s what I include in my car emergency kit:

 Sweatshirt and Blanket